BrunoBoehm/code-notes/Sinatra.md

 Since HTTP is stateless, we must rely on the individual actors involved in an HTTP exchange –– the user's browser and the website's server(s) –– to persist any sort of simple state.
 On each HTTP request, the server sends information to the browser.
 Cookies were invented as a means to store that data.
 A cookie is a `hash` that gets **stored in the browser** and sent back to the server along with every subsequent request.

+For example, when you log in to http://www.learn.co, you fill out a form with your Github username and password.
+Learn receives that information and, at that moment in time, knows who you are by matching up that log in information, submitted via a HTTP POST request, with data in its database.
+What about after you log in?
+After you log in and click a link for a particular lesson, you are sending another HTTP request to Learn.
+At this point in the process of your interaction with the Learn web application, Learn has no idea who you are!
+But wait, you might be thinking: "Didn't I just log in?
+How can Learn forget so easily?"
+That is what it means to be "stateless".
+Each web request you send is, from the point of view of the application that is receiving that request, totally independent.

 There's also an important server-side use case for temporarily persisting data while a user browses the server's website.
 Enter sessions.
 Similarly to cookies, a session is an object, like a `hash`, that stores data describing a client's interactions with a website at a given point in time.
 The session hash **lives on the server**.
 Your application can access it via any of your controllers at any point in time.

 A cookie will usually contain a URL to the generating website, the date on which it was created (and the date on which it is set to expire, if applicable), and other pertinent information that the web application has requested to persist (such as remembered login information, user preferences, etc).